afids/afids-data/README.md

 2) notebooks: Jupyter notebooks involved in creation of the JavaScript Object Notation (i.e., *.json) which is an adaptation from BIDS Appendix VIII on Coordinate systems.
 3) other: Information about rater experience, afids protocol, and interactive glass brain

-## Compressed NIfTI-1 format (i.e., .nii.gz extension) for datasets involved in this study are available on OpenNeuro:
+## Compressed NIfTI-1 format (i.e., .nii.gz extension) for datasets involved in this study are available for download:
 1) 100 Unrelated Humman Connectome Project (AFIDs-HCP dataset; n = 30):
 2) Open Access Series of Imaging Studies (AFIDs-OASIS dataset; n = 30):
 3) London Health Sciences Center Parkinson's Disease Dataset (LHSCPD ; n = 40):